 Do Patterned Curtains Right

 Natural materials are fantastic for shades if you’re looking to layer them underneath curtains, or if you’re simply looking for a more rustic effect.
-They look great mounted on the inside of the frame, as opposed to roman shades, which look better when mounted on the outside.
+They look great mounted on the inside of the frame, as opposed to Roman shades, which look better when mounted on the outside.

 Embrace the Pool

 This rule is not for the neat freak, but for a more relaxed bohemian look, hang your curtains so they pool two to three inches on the floor.
 It can create a beautiful carefree effect.
+Otherwise, experts recommend hanging curtains no more than 1 cm from the floor; curtains hung too far from the floor can make a space feel smaller.